 As a practitioner, you need to engage in watchful waiting when you choose to methylate a patient.
 You must maintain awareness and ask yourself, “Is my patient going to show changes in some of the major systems?”
 If they show adverse changes, then you should change their regimen.
 If you have set them up with key nutrients—like B vitamins and supplements such as DMG or TMG—and a diet full of methionine-rich foods, back off the dosage of nutrients and supplements by half, and then continue watching and waiting.
 Keep adjusting and fine-tuning until you find the balance your patient needs.

 One of the most common cases of over-methylation results from patients performing research on their own and deciding they should enhance their methylation.
-From what they’ve read, it’s healthy and going to help them in a lot of ways, but if they go overboard or don’t use the right combination, they may end up with anxiety attacks or other symptoms.
+From what they’ve read, it’s healthy and going to help them in a lot of ways, but if they go overboard or don’t use the right combination, they may end up with adverse effects.

 Establishing a functional baseline is critical.
 As practitioners, we need to use careful deduction based off of clues you get during the initial sit-down to determine what’s currently impacting them.